 The Audit Committee consults with our Chief Financial Officer, other key members of our management and with our independent auditors with regard to the plan of the annual audit.
 The Audit Committee reviews, in consultation with the independent auditors, the report of audit, or proposed report of audit and the accompanying management letter, if any.
 In addition, the Audit Committee consults with our Chief Financial Officer, other key members of our management and with our independent auditors with regard to the adequacy of the internal accounting controls.
 The Chairperson of the Audit Committee is Mr. Gilliam, and the current members are Dr. Ungar and Dr. Wickersham.
-The Audit Committee met four times during 2021.
+The Audit Committee met four times during 2024.
 The Board of Directors has determined that Mr. Gilliam and Dr. Ungar qualify as "audit committee financial experts" as that term is defined in Item 407 of Regulation S-K. Members meet the criteria for audit committee independence as defined in NASDAQ Rule 4350, and Rule 10A-3 promulgated under the Securities Exchange Act of 1934, as amended.

 The Stock Option and Compensation Committee ("Compensation Committee") reviews executive compensation and administers our stock incentive and incentive compensation performance plans.
-The Chairperson of the Compensation Committee is Dr. Ungar, and the current member is Ms. Lu.
-The Compensation Committee met twice during 2021.
+The Chairperson of the Compensation Committee is Dr. Ungar, and the current members are Ms. Lu and Ms. Shunk.
+The Compensation Committee met twice in 2024.

 The Technical Committee was formed to identify new markets and products.
 The chairperson of this Committee is Dr. Wickersham, and the current member is Mr. Young.
-The Technical Committee met nine times during 2021.
+The Technical Committee met five times during 2024.